I usually have three or four arranging projects on the front burners and many more unfinished projects in my "work in progress" file.

 While all three projects are challenging in their own way, the Respighi is proving to be the most difficult, with each movement presenting unique obstacles.
 I got sucked in to the project by imagining the 2nd (Catacombs) and 4th (Appian Way) movements which were, relatively speaking, easy to score.
 Even the first half of the 3rd (Janiculum) movement was not too difficult.
 But once started, my OCD would not let me leave it alone.
 I'm just about there.

 Respighi was a fantastic orchestrator and it's really tempting to emulate his orchestral colors.
 Frankly, this is what I dislike the most about most orchestral transcriptions.
 I love the sound of brass instruments playing well crafted music - I intensely dislike the sound of arrangements that try to make brass instruments sound like other instruments.

 So, for me, the trick is to distill orchestral music down to the most important basic elements, and then recolor them; that is melody, counterpoint, harmony, texture, and balance.
-Respighi made his own 2 piano version of Pines and, while unsuccessful (IMO) as a piano transcription, it is useful in that it reveals the musical elements that Respighi himself valued as most important.
-As is usual for me, I refer to both versions (orchestral and piano) often to learn the composer's own orchestration toolbox.
+Respighi made his own two piano version of Pines and, while unsuccessful (IMO) as a piano transcription, it is useful in that it reveals the musical elements that Respighi himself valued as most important.
+As is usual for me, I refer to both versions (orchestral and piano) often to learn about the composer's own orchestration toolbox.
 There are tricks to be gleaned.